-- The New Orleans accent materials include recordings of AccentHelp coach Jim Johnson guiding you through learning the accent, using the text, as well as a number of recordings of native speakers.
-Jim gathered these recordings during trips to New Orleans - bringing the experience back to you in this download.
+- The African-American Vernacular English materials include recordings of AccentHelp coach Jim Johnson guiding you through learning the accent, using the text, as well as a number of recordings of native speakers.
+He's traveled all over the United States to gather these recordings - bringing the experience back to you in this download.
 You'll also hear actress Melanie Earnestina Burke offering a female voice as well.

 - You'll get four versions of the written materials: a PDF file to print or read on a standard computer, a large-format PDF for portable reading devices, and MOBI for Kindle and EPUB for other portable readers.

 - This accent is appropriate for productions of plays by August Wilson and Lynn Nottage and scripts such as The Whipping Man, Immediate Family, Our Lady of 121st Street, A Raisin in the Sun, and lots of other plays.
 You also hear it widely used in films, like in the work of Samuel L. Jackson, Denzel Washington, Angela Bassett, and Jada Pinkett Smith.